History of Messiah

 Some years ago, Dean Jeanblanc wrote an introspective and beautiful observation of the cross:

-“Is it a Parable?” by Dean Jeanblanc
+“Is it a Parable?” by the late Dean Jeanblanc

 Week after week I have sat in our sanctuary captured by the beauty and grandeur of the Chancel Cross in our new building.
 A closer look, however, reveals that our cross is comprised of a bunch of small pieces of wood that might have come from the discard pile of a furniture factory, or special lumberyard.
 Here are pieces of birch, cherry, walnut and the like, a rainbow from the forest of God’s imagination.